Themekraft/_tk/README.md

 Themekraft Starter Theme

 Hi.
-I'm a starter theme called `_tk`, or `underscores`, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
+I'm a starter theme called `_tk`.
+I'm a theme meant for hacking so don't use me as just as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 My ultra-minimal CSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
 Here are some of the other more interesting things you'll find here:

 * Full Bootstrap Power, seamlessly integrated in Automattic's starter theme _s to bring these two together the cleanest way.
 * A just right amount of lean, well-commented, modern, HTML5 templates.
 * A helpful 404 template.
 * A sample custom header implementation in `inc/custom-header.php` that can be activated by uncommenting one line in functions.php and adding the code snippet found the comments of `inc/custom-header.php` to your `header.php` template.